-Bulgarians head to polls to elect parliament for eighth time in 5 years
+Bulgarians head to polls for eighth time in five years

 Bulgarians vote to elect a new parliament, after mass protests brought down the previous Conservative-led government in December.

-Bulgarians have started voting in the eighth election in five years as they elect a new parliament, after mass protests brought down the previous Conservative-led government in December.
+Bulgarians have started voting in the eighth parliamentary election in five years after mass protests brought down the previous Conservative-led government in December.

-Polling stations opened at 7am local time (0400 GMT), according to AFP journalists.
-They will close at 1700 GMT.
+Polling stations opened at 7am local time (0400 GMT) and are due to close at 1700 GMT, according to AFP journalists.

 Recommended Storieslist of 2 items